ZyeLabs/airflow-cookbook/README.md

 ## Author
 [Sergey Bahchissaraitsev](http://www.bahchis.com/about/)

+## Required Chef Vaults

+Following entries must be set in the knife credentials vault and updated when the cookbook is added to a node via a role or run-list
+1. **pg-airflow** : Must contain a password key/value for Postgres access
+2. **ldap-bind** or **ldap-bind-dev** : Must include **username** and **password** key/values which contains the Ldap bind system user credentials.

+## Required Chef Data Bags

+Following data bags are used in this cookbook
+- None

 ## airflow versions 1.10.4 to 1.10.7

 following core pip packages should be reinstalled if higher version is installed during deployment